wonggary85/Teamspacerschoice/readme.md

 Requires [chromedriver](https://chromedriver.chromium.org/) to be installed.

+Windows users probably need to use WSL since `at` command is a linux only command.

 ## Groundbreaker.py

 This script will fetch a list of pre-recorded responses in love.txt, loathe.txt, priority.txt, and help.txt, and randomly select a single response to use.